NavierStokesSolver

 #

-The absoluteTolerance
+The absolute_tolerance

 is the primary convergence metric for steady cases.
 At least 5 orders of magnitude reduction is recommended for all residual values.
-The absoluteTolerance
+The absolute_tolerance

-can also be used for unsteady cases, but is less meaningful than the relativeTolerance
+can also be used for unsteady cases, but is less meaningful than the relative_tolerance

 , as the initial residual values change between different physical steps.